contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_get-started/01_launch.md

 ![Restlet Client online service](images/online-service.jpg "Restlet Client online service")

-## Restlet Client Chrome application
+## Restlet Client Chrome extension

-The tool is also available in your Chrome applications through chrome://apps.
+The tool is also available for offline or online use as a Chrome extension and can be installed from the <a href="https://chrome.google.com/webstore/detail/dhc-restlet-client/aejoelaoggembcahagimdiliamlcdmfm">Chrome Web Store</a>.

 ![Restlet Client Chrome app](images/chrome-app.jpg "Restlet Client Chrome app")